-Figure 1: Experimental design, neural markers of PE, and redundancy and synergy analyses (A) Using a roving oddball paradigm, 20 different single tones were presented in the trains of 3, 5, or 11 identical stimuli.
+Figure 1: Experimental design, neural markers of PE, and redundancy and synergy analyses (A) Using a Roving oddball Task, 20 different single tones were presented in the trains of 3, 5, or 11 identical stimuli.
 Any two subsequent trains consisted of different tones.
 This way, while the adjacent standard (depicted in black) and deviant (depicted in green) tones deviated in frequency due to the transition between the trains, the two expectancy conditions were physically matched, as the first and the last tones of the same train were treated as deviant and standard tones in the analysis of the adjacent stimuli pairs.
-(B) Neural markers of auditory prediction error.
+This task was performed by 3 marmosets (Fr, Kr, and Go).
+(B) Local/Global Task.
+On each trial, five tones of 50-ms-duration each were presented with a fixed stimulus onset asynchrony of 150 ms between sounds.
+The first 4 tones were identical, either low-pitched (tone A) or high-pitched (tone B), but the fifth tone could be either the same (AAAAA or BBBBB, jointly denoted by xx) or different (AAAAB or BBBBA, jointly denoted by xY).
+Each block started with 20 frequent series of sounds to establish global regularity before delivering the first infrequent global deviant stimulus.
+This task was performed by different 2 marmosets (Ji and Nr).
+(C) Neural markers of auditory prediction error.
 Deviant (green) and standard (black) epochs are used to compute the broadband and ERP responses.
 Broadband is computed by extracting by reconstructing the time series of standard and deviants with the first spectral principal component (SPCA) of the ECoG signal; ERPs are computed by averaging the raw voltage values for standard and deviant trials (see Methods).
-(C) Schematic representation of redundancy and synergy analyses computed using co-Information.
+(D) Schematic representation of redundancy and synergy analyses computed using co-Information.
 Each inner oval (A1 and A2) represents the mutual information between the corresponding ECoG signals and the stimuli category (standard or deviant).
-The overlap between A1 and A2 represents the redundant information about the stimuli (red; left panel).
-The outer circle around A1 and A2 represents the the synergistic information about the stimuli (blue; right panel).
+The overlap between A1 and A2 represents the redundant information about the stimuli (blue; right panel).

-lapping receptive fields (Nigam et al., 2019).
+shown that synergy and redundancy have functional relevance (Nigam et al., 2019; Ince et al., 2017; Park et al., 2018; Giordano et al., 2017; Luppi et al., 2022; Varley et al., 2023).
+For instance, laminar recordings in V1 suggest that synergistic interactions can efficiently decode visual stimuli better than redundant interactions, even in the presence of noise and overlapping receptive fields (Nigam et al., 2019).
 In contrast, the information processing of olfactory stimuli exhibits higher levels of redundant information across olfactory regions (Olivares et al., 2022).
 Here we investigate this question by using co-Information (co-I), an information theoretical metric capable of decomposing neural signals into what is informationally redundant and what is informationally synergistic between stimuli (Ince et al., 2017).
 Redundant information quantifies the shared information between signals, suggesting a common processing of the stimuli.
 Synergistic information quantifies something different: whether there is extra information only available when signals are combined, indicating that the information about the variable is in the actual relationship between the signals.
-We analyzed ECoG recordings to investigate spatiotemporal synergy and redundancy in three common marmosets performing an auditory oddball task, which allowed us to determine the processing of communication of prediction error information across the brain
+We investigated synergistic and redundant interactions across ECoG signals of five common marmosets performing two types of auditory tasks.
+This allowed us to determine the processing of communication of prediction error information across the brain during a range of auditory deviancy effects.